billsix/programmingFromTheGroundUp/docs/source/files.rst

 Remember that function parameters are pushed onto the stack before function calls.
 These constants (prefixed with ``ST`` for clarity) define where in the stack we should expect to find each piece of data.
-The return address is at position 4 + FIXMEAMPesp;, the length of the buffer is at position 8 + FIXMEAMPesp;, and the address of the buffer is at position 12 + FIXMEAMPesp;.
+The return address is at position 4 + %esp;, the length of the buffer is at position 8 + %esp;, and the address of the buffer is at position 12 + %esp;.
 Using symbols for these numbers instead of the numbers themselves makes it easier to see what data is being used and moved.